moodle-an-hochschulen/moodle-local_staticpage/README.md

 http://www.yourmoodle.com/local/staticpage/view.php?page=[pagename]

 These URLs aren't as catchy as with mod_rewrite, but they work in exactly the same manner.

+Please note:
+Here, you have to omit the ".html" extension in the pagename.
+The URL http://www.yourmoodle.com/local/staticpage/view.php?page=[pagename].html won't work.
+This has technical reasons as the pagename parameter is cleaned to only contain alphanumeric characters and the - (hypen) and _ (underscore) symbols, but not period characters.

 You can now create links to these URLs in a Moodle HTML Block, in your Moodle theme footer and so on.